Top 10 ecommerce KPIs for online merchants

 As an ecommerce KPI, AOV helps you gauge the value you’re extracting from each customer transaction, and is useful for understanding your business’s overall performance.

-Because AOV tends to be influenced by strategies like cross-selling and up-selling, monitoring any uptick or downtrend in this metric can help you evaluate how effective your marketing campaigns are – and refine how you promote your brand going forward.
+Because AOV/ATV tend to be influenced by strategies like cross-selling and up-selling, monitoring any uptick or downtrend in this metric can help you evaluate how effective your sales and marketing efforts are – and refine your tactics in future.

 The formula for calculating CLV is:

-(Average purchase value x purchase frequency x customer lifespan) / customer churn rate
+Average purchase value x purchase frequency x customer lifespan

 Understanding your site’s CLV is vital for assessing long-term business growth and developing your customer retention strategies.
 It’ll help guide how much you invest in acquiring and retaining customers, and can even be used to segment your customer base according to how much value they represent to your business.

-Cart abandonment occurs when a visitor to your website adds one or more items to their shopping cart, but fails to follow through with the purchase.
+Cart abandonment occurs when a visitor to your website or app adds one or more items to their shopping cart, but does not finalize the transaction.

 To calculate it, use the formula: